ScotDex/taylr-dev/README.md

 - **New:** Cloudflare handles SSL termination automatically
 - **Result:** No certificate renewal management required

-### DNS
-- CNAME configured to point `taylr.space` at Cloudflare Workers endpoint
-- OG tags added for Discord/social share previews
-- Favicon configured via R2 edge URL

 ### TO DO

-- CNAME change to repoint to workers
 - Caching headers to be configured
-- Zipped the landing page - will assign to github and assign to corp.

 ---